sfahadh/Lifters-Paradise/README.md

 # Lifter's Paradise
 A full stack application on logging exercises to track progression

+## About the App
+The purpose of this app is to look through a list of exercises that are available in the webpage and add any of them to your routine.
+When adding the exercise to the routine, the user must fill out the workload completed for the exercise, which includes the number of reps, sets, and weights he/she did.
+This way the user can keep track of the amount of work he/she did for the given exercise.

+In essence, this is an app in which user's log their workout.
+Other information will be provided such as a page on nutrition to further optimize the goals of the user if they want to learn more about health and fitness and continuously making progression.

 ## Wireframes
 ### First Page of Wireframe